wjyhumor/uInference/README.md

 # Example

  1. Run `save_model.py` script.
 It will produce files with architecture `arch.json` and weights in HDF5 format `weights.h5`.
- 2. Dump network to dat file `python dump_to_cpp.py -a arch.json -w weights.h5 -o dumped_nn.dat`.
+ 2. Dump network to dat file `python2 convert_to_cpp.py -a save_model.json -w save_weights.h5 -o save.dat`.
- 3. Run `test_keras.py -a arch.json -w weights.h5 -o input.dat`.
+ 3. Run `test_keras.py -a save_model.json -w save_weights.h5 -i save.dat`.
 It will output the predict and actual class based on data in `input.dat` file.
  4. Compile example `g++ test_main.cpp predict.cpp` - see code in `test_main.cpp`.
  5. Run binary `./a.out dumped_nn.dat input.dat` - you should get the same output as in step one from Keras.